Domestic terrorism: Training

 Scholars say that some lone wolves may achieve objectives, but the vast majority of individual operators fail to execute their plans because of lack of training and planning.
 There is also a question as to whether such individuals are radical, or suffering other problems.
 The American convert, Abdulhakim Muhammad (née Carlos Bledsoe), who killed a U.S. military recruiter in Little Rock, Arkansas, and wounded another, had many other targets and plans, which went awry.
 It was not until some time after his arrest that he first claimed to have been working for Al-Qaeda in the Arabian Peninsula (AQAP).
 But, investigators found no evidence of this.
 The lead county prosecutor said that, aside from Muhammad's self-serving statements, it was "just an awful killing", like others he had seen.
 Bledsoe's father described his son as "unable to process reality."
 He was charged with capital murder and related charges, not terrorism, and pleaded guilty.

 The American Nidal Hasan, the US Army major and psychiatrist charged in the 2009 Fort Hood shooting, had come to the attention of colleagues and superiors years before the shootings; they documented their concerns about his mental state.
 The Department of Defense has classified the event as "workplace violence" rather than terrorism, pending Hasan's court martial.
 Some observers believe that his personal characteristics are more like those of other mass murderers than terrorists; he did not belong to any group.

-The Somalian Al-Shabab ("the youth") have recruited strongly in Minneapolis and St. Paul, Minnesota.
+The Somalian Al-Shabaab ("the youth") have recruited strongly in Minneapolis and St. Paul, Minnesota.
 The 30+ Somali-Americans received training by senior al-Qaeda leaders in Somalia.
 Hoffman believes this indicates that radicalization and recruitment is not an isolated, lone-wolf phenomenon unique to Somali-Americans, but that there is terrorist recruitment infrastructure in the United States.
-After more than a dozen of 20 American recruits were killed in fighting in Somalia, the number of Americans going to join Al-Shabab has declined since 2007–2008.
+After more than a dozen of 20 American recruits were killed in fighting in Somalia, the number of Americans going to join Al-Shabaab has declined since 2007–2008.